Ciutat Vella: get the most out of a day in the heart of the city

 Mercado Central Valencia

-A healthy dose of art
+A good dose of art

 Centre del Carme Valencia